akelch11/akelch11/README.md

 ##### 2023
 - 👁️ I am starting as a Software Engineering Intern at IBM Watson this summer!
 - 🔎 I am working as a Research Assistant under advisory of [Dr. Ruth Fong](https://ruthfong.com), studying ML interpretability and working on a project to extent explainable AI methods like CNN feature visualization to text-to-image generative models.
-- 🐅 I have joined the [TigerApps](https://tigerapps.org/#about) team!
-I'm excited to help oversee and direct growth of socially beneficial software on the Princeton campus!
+- 🐅 I am Co-President of the [TigerApps](https://tigerapps.org/#about) team!
+I'm excited to direct growth of socially beneficial software on the Princeton campus!

 ##### 2022